 Funding uses: Capital Project

-Many communities and neighborhoods have limited or no access to fresh produce, dairy, meats, and seafood.
-One of the contributing factors to these “food deserts” is the lack of infrastructure to distribute fresh food to markets, be it a farmer or fisherman delivering food to a weekly market, distributor, or grocery store; mobile market trucks (“veggie vans”) that meet people in their own community; or organizations able to store fresh food overnight for market morning.
-CSX, along with its partner, The Conservation Fund, announces availability of grant funding focused on supporting the distribution infrastructure of perishable fresh food to and within these communities.
+Many communities and neighborhoods have limited or no access to fresh produce, dairy, meats and seafood.
+One of the contributing factors to these "food deserts" is the lack of infrastructure to distribute fresh food to markets — be it a farmer or fisherman delivering food to a weekly market, distributor, or grocery store; mobile market trucks that meet people in their own community; or organizations able to store fresh food overnight for markets in the morning.

-This grant program will provide grants ranging from $2,500 to $10,000 to help alleviate the transportation and related operation gaps (i.e., distribution, packaging, and short-term storage) that support organizations face in distributing fresh food to markets and to vulnerable and underserved populations in particular.
+The Grant Program for Transporting Healthy Food provides grants ranging from $2,500 to $7,500 to help alleviate the transportation and related operation gaps that organizations face in distributing fresh food to markets in vulnerable and underserved populations.
 The grants can support a range of activities related to transportation such as: